Code-Screen/Code-Screen.github.io/docs/custom-assessment-concepts.md

 are run against the candidate's solution when we process their code and generate the final report.
 Read [here](hidden-tests.md) for more details.

 ### Template repositories
 Upon creating a custom assessment, a private `GitHub` template repository is generated for each selected language/framework.
-These repositories feature standard project structures, ensuring consistency.
+Each repo will contain a standard project structure in the given language/framework.

 When a candidate begins an assessment, a new private GitHub repository is created.
 This repo will just contain one commit (the initial commit) which contains the current contents of the `main` branch of your template repo.